SteveJustin1963/tec-SERIAL-BG/README.md

 Ben Grimmett
 March 5 · TEC-1 Hardware

-You can tie PortB/C to any spare IO port you choose. the first version was address mapped but it was decided to move it all to IO Port A, B and C are on the serial board, so IO as in IO select line, not IO map, you can wire that up to whatever you like
+"You can tie PortB/C to any spare IO port you choose. the first version was address mapped but it was decided to move it all to IO Port A, B and C are on the serial board, so IO as in IO select line, not IO map, you can wire that up to whatever you like